AlisterBrumley/esf2/README.md

 Works for both mono and stereo samples, but untested on ROM samples.
 Confirmed to work on MacOS (intel x86_64), and Fedora Linux(x86_64), binary executables are in relevant folders.

-If you want to build your own, simply run `make`!
+If you want to build your own, simply run `make`! (current makefile is clang only)